 Free online counselling and online support groups for young people (aged 12 to17) and adults.
 Peer support groups for frontline workers and professionals.

 Online counselling service including free appointments for people directly affected by COVID-19.

 Remote support and an outreach service to people who use Shine services by phone and email.

 Suicide or Survive (SOS)

-Stress control classes to learn new stress management skills and mind your mental health from HSE Health and Wellbeing.
+Stress control classes to learn new stress management skills and tips for minding your mental health from HSE Health and Wellbeing.

-The programme is for 3 weeks on Mondays and Thursdays and commences again from Monday 2 November 2020.
+The programme is for 3 weeks on Mondays and Thursdays and recommences at varying intervals.

 Visit HSE Health and Wellbeing for more information.

 Individual, couple and family therapy sessions online and phone.